HickeyLab/MORPHE/README.md

 extend tissue context beyond what current spatial measurements provide.
 We present MOR- PHOS (Modeling Organized Representations of Probabilistic Hierarchical Organization in Space), an AI framework that learns to synthesize biologically faithful tissue architecture directly from spatial-omics data.
-MORPHOS introduces a graph-informed probabilistic embedding that maps discrete cell identities and their spatial relationships into a continuous RGB-like latent space compatible with diffusion modeling.
+MORPHE introduces a graph-informed probabilistic embedding that maps discrete cell identities and their spatial relationships into a continuous RGB-like latent space compatible with diffusion modeling.
 This representational bridge enables spatial cellular maps to leverage large pre-trained image-generative models while preserving biological interpretabil-